CraftAcademy/bn-invitational-frontend/README.md

-# B&N Invitational - Front-End
+# ⛷️📱❄️🏆 B&N Invitational - Front-End 🏆❄️📱⛷️

 ## About our app

-B&N Invitational - FreeSki Event, founded by Benjamin Åsberg & Niklas Lundgren.
+B&N Invitational - FreeSki Event ⛷️, founded by Benjamin Åsberg & Niklas Lundgren.
-Taking place in Åre, Sweden the 28th of April for the first time.
+Taking place in Åre, Sweden 🇸🇪 the 28th of April for the first time.

-We are developing a voting application that will help to crown the winner of the event.
+We are developing a mobile voting application 📱 that will help to crown 👑 the winner of the event.
-The purpose of the app is to let the crowd determine who will win.
+The purpose of the app is to let the crowd 👏 determine who will win.

-Users can vote on athletes from a scale from 1 - 10 and whom ever get the highest average score will win.
+Users can vote on athletes from a scale from 1 - 10 and whom ever get the highest average score will win.🏆

 Happy Voting!